flamapy/flamapy_docs/analysis/cmd.md

 # Command line interface

-Nonetheless, as mentioned above, flamapy as a tool aims at being easily ussable, therefore it provides a simple command line interface that do not require to learn the framework and enable the most common feature modelling operations.
-For example, if you want to execute the satisfiable operation just run:
+Nonetheless, as mentioned above, {% include flamapy.html %} as a tool aims at being easily usable; therefore, it provides a simple command line interface that does not require learning the framework and enables the most common feature modelling operations.
+For example, if you want to execute a satisfiable operation just run:

 ```bash
 flamapy satisfiable "path/to/feature/model"